Bachelor of Clinical Sciences, Doctor of Medicine

 ATAR + UCAT

 An applicant's entry score is created by combining ATAR (90%) and UCAT ANZ derived score (10%).
-UCAT ANZ derived scores are based on cognitive subtests only (equally weighted).
+UCAT ANZ derived scores are based on results from five sections (equally weighted) .

 It is expected that you will need to achieve an ATAR of 95 or above (after the addition of any relevant bonus points for special access schemes) to be competitive.